-It was Vinicius's father who first encouraged him to take a hairdressing course.
-At one of those classes he met Esdras, and the two have been inseparable ever since.
-Vini tells me that before he started working as a barber, he used to wait tables and also spent some time as a stockroom clerk.
+It was Vinicius' father who first encouraged him to take a hairdressing course a while ago.
+It was at one of those classes where Vinicius met Esdras and since then, they've been inseparable.
+Vini tells me that before he started working as a barber, he used to wait tables and that he's also spent some time as a stockroom clerk.
 He says that even though he'd never previously considered being a barber, it only took one class to get him hooked.

-Vinicius also teaches kids from the nearby Itaquera neighborhood how to cut hair once a week.
+Vinicius also teaches kids from the nearby Itaquera neighbourhood how to cut hair, every Tuesday.
 "The courses I take are expensive, so it can be a struggle.
-A one-day course can be like 300 bucks [$86 USD] and if you're not up to speed, you can easily fall behind."
+A one-day course can be like 300 bucks (£55) and if you're not up to speed, you can easily fall behind."

 Esdras has his own shop right by Vini's – it's called Salão RB ("RB Salon").
 "Don't ask me why it's called that," he says jokingly so, of course, I do.
 "When I was a kid, I got bullied because of where I lived.
 There was this stream of open sewage around – it was a nasty area.
 People started calling my hood "Rola Bosta" ('Dung Roller').
 It didn't bother me at all – I even named my shop after it," he says.

 The barber duo told me that they started doing social work after Vini saw a Paulo Bronks video calling on MCs to donate to underprivileged kids.
 "I contacted him and said, 'Look, I don't have any money but I can cut hair for free.'"Vinicius and Esdras are planning to open a shop together soon.
 But, who cuts their hair?
 "I do his, he does mine.
 We help each other out," Vini laughs.Scroll down for more images: